tpsantos2120/designPatterns/README.md

 # Sales Report Generator

 ## Overview
-This is a Java application that demonstrates the implementation report generation.
+This is a Java application that demonstrates the implementation of a report generator.
 The application allows for the export of sales data into multiple formats (CSV, JSON, XML, PDF) using a common class and format-specific implementations.

 ## Features
 - Export sales data to multiple file formats: